A Man Is Not Dead Until He Is Forgotten

 The Incident

 Frank L. Bytheway was a civilian working at Cubi Point Naval Air Station.
 On October 2, 1969 a C2A "Trader" cargo aircraft from Reserve Cargo Squadron 50 was transferring crewmen from the Naval Air Station Cubi Point, Republic of the Philippines to the USS Constellation on station in the Gulf of Tonkin.
 Frank Bytheway was a passenger on the aircraft.
+Mr. Bytheway was an electrical engineer working for Collins Radio and based at the company's facility in Manila, Philippine Islands.
+Over the past 3 years, he had traveled to various American bases and ships located throughout Southeast Asia to service equipment for his company.
+Frank Bytheway was now being dispatched to the USS Constellation to work on the ship's radar and communications equipment.

 The crew of the C2A assigned to this early morning flight was comprised of Lt.
 Herbert H. Dilger, pilot; Lt.
 Richard A. Livingston, co-pilot; AMS3 Rayford J. Hill, crewmember; ADJ3 Paul K. Moser, crewmember; and ADJ3 Michael J. Tye, crewmember.
 Those sailors returning to the USS Constellation were: HE3 Terry L. Beck, ATR3 Richard W. Bell, ASE3 Michael L. Bowman, Mr. Frank L. Bytheway, HM2 Donald C. Dean, AMH2 Carl J. Ellerd, AE2 James J. Fowler, AME3 Roy G. Fowler, MM1 Paul E. Gore, ABH3 William D. Goresuch, AMS3 Delvin L. Kohker, AN Howard M. Koslosky, FTM2 Robert B. Leonard, AQB2 Ronald W. Montgomery, ADJ2 Kenneth M. Prentice, SD2 Fidel G. Salazar and DS3 Keavin L. Terrell.
 Some of these men were returning to their ship after liberty while others were going to new duty stations on board the aircraft carrier.
 With the exception of Frank Bytheway, a civilian, everyone else on this aircraft was US Navy personnel.
-While Mr. Bytheway was manifested on this flight, there is no record of why he was traveling to the USS Constellation.
-Further, for unknown reasons, he is not carried on the US government list of unaccounted for Americans.

 Passengers onboard the Greyhound whose final destination was other ships in the carrier group task force were: PN1 Rolando C. Dayao and YNC Leonardo M. Gan who were returning to the Destroyer USS Walke, TN Reynaldo R. Viado who was returning to the Destroyer USS Hamner, and MM2 William R. Moore who was destined for the Guided Missile Cruiser USS Long Beach.